-The coherence quality of a light source is best described by the {\em degeneracy parameter} $\frak{D}$, defined as the number of emitted photons per coherent phase-space volume: $\frak{D} = \frak{B}\lambda^{3}/4c \approx 8.3\times 10^{-25}\,\frak{B} \lambda^{3}$\,[0.1\,nm]; here $\frak{B}$ is the {\em brilliance} and $\lambda$ the wavelength of the source.
+The coherence quality of a light source is best described by the {\em degeneracy parameter} $\frak{D}$, defined as the number of photons per coherent phase-space volume $(\lambda /2)^{2}$ per coherence time $c^{-1}(\lambda^{2}/\Delta\lambda )$.
+Since the unit fractional bandwidth is $\Delta\lambda /\lambda$,

+Here $\frak{B}$ is the {\em brilliance} and $\lambda$\,[0.1\,nm] the wavelength of the source.
 Recall that all photons in a single micropulse are completely coherent.
 Since each pulse contains $\sim 10^{12}$ photons and a few hundred micropulses, there are $10^{9}$ indistinguishable (`degenerate') photons in the coherence volume.
 In comparison, $\frak{D} \approx 0.03$ at a synchrotron source with $\lambda = 0.1$\,nm.
-Because of the large transverse coherence area of $70\times 70\,\mu{\rm m}^{2}$ and the large number of coherent photons per pulse, an interference (`speckle') pattern can be recorded with a single XFEL pulse \cite{pellegrini}.
-This will allow, for the first time, snapshot imaging of transient states \cite{barty}.
+Because of the large transverse coherence area of $70\times 70\,\mu{\rm m}^{2}$ and the large number of coherent photons per pulse, an interference (`speckle') pattern can be recorded with a single XFEL pulse \cite{pellegrini, barty}.